Ludwig Wittgenstein: Sexual orientation and relationship with David Pinsent

 Wittgenstein's relationship with David Pinsent occurred during an intellectually formative period and is well documented.
 Bertrand Russell introduced Wittgenstein to Pinsent in the summer of 1912.
-Pinsent was a mathematics undergraduate and a relation of David Hume, and Wittgenstein and he soon became very close.
+Pinsent was a mathematics undergraduate and a relation of David Hume.
+Wittgenstein and he soon became very close.
 The men worked together on experiments in the psychology laboratory about the role of rhythm in the appreciation of music, and Wittgenstein delivered a paper on the subject to the British Psychological Association in Cambridge in 1912.
 They also travelled together, including to Iceland in September 1912—the expenses paid by Wittgenstein, including first class travel, the hiring of a private train, and new clothes and spending money for Pinsent.
 In addition to Iceland, Wittgenstein and Pinsent travelled to Norway in 1913.
 In determining their destination, Wittgenstein and Pinsent visited a tourist office in search of a location that would fulfil the following criteria: a small village located on a fjord, a location away from tourists, and a peaceful destination to allow them to study logic and law.

 Choosing Øystese, Wittgenstein and Pinsent arrived in the small village on 4 September 1913.
 During a vacation lasting almost three weeks, Wittgenstein was able to work vigorously on his studies.
 The immense progress on logic during their stay led Wittgenstein to express to Pinsent his notion of leaving Cambridge and returning to Norway to continue his work on logic.
 Pinsent's diaries provide valuable insights into Wittgenstein's personality: sensitive, nervous, and attuned to the tiniest slight or change in mood from Pinsent.
 Pinsent also writes of Wittgenstein being "absolutely sulky and snappish" at times, as well.
 In his diaries Pinsent wrote about shopping for furniture with Wittgenstein in Cambridge when the latter was given rooms in Trinity.
 Most of what they found in the stores was not minimalist enough for Wittgenstein's aesthetics:

 I went and helped him interview a lot of furniture at various shops ...
 It was rather amusing: He is terribly fastidious and we led the shopman a frightful dance, Vittgenstein [sic] ejaculating "No – Beastly!" to 90 percent of what he shewed us!

 He wrote in May 1912 that Wittgenstein had just begun to study the history of philosophy:

 He expresses the most naive surprise that all the philosophers he once worshipped in ignorance are after all stupid and dishonest and make disgusting mistakes!

 The last time they saw each other was on 8 October 1913 at Lordswood House in Birmingham, then residence of the Pinsent family:

 I got up at 6:15 to see Ludwig off.
 He had to go very early—back to Cambridge—as he has lots to do there.
 I saw him off from the house in a taxi at 7:00—to catch a 7:30 am train from New Street Station.
 It was sad parting from him.

 Wittgenstein left to live in Norway.